Eloy Jiménez Player Props: White Sox vs. Guardians

 - The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.86).

-- Guardians pitchers combine to surrender the second-fewest home runs in baseball (111 total, one per game).
+- Guardians pitchers combine to give up 111 home runs (one per game), the second-fewest in the league.

-- Allen (4-4) gets the starting nod for the Guardians in his 16th start of the season.
-He's put together a 3.70 ERA in 80 1/3 innings pitched, with 80 strikeouts.

-- In his last appearance on Saturday, the left-hander tossed six innings against the Chicago White Sox, allowing five earned runs while surrendering eight hits.
+- In his last time out on Tuesday, the righty went 5 1/3 innings against the Houston Astros, giving up one earned run while surrendering two hits.

-- The 24-year-old has a 3.70 ERA and 9 strikeouts per nine innings in 15 games this season, while allowing a batting average of .260 to opposing hitters.
+- In 13 games this season, the 30-year-old has a 6.68 ERA and 5.6 strikeouts per nine innings, while allowing a batting average of .299 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.